3 Careers in Architecture That Don’t Require a Degree

 Looking for practical architecture training that can get you job-ready quickly?

-Explore the Sustainable Architecture diploma program at Herzing College.
+Explore the sustainable architecture diploma program at Herzing College.
 It takes just 24 months to complete and includes a 13-week internship for real work experience.

 Students get comprehensive training in design and drafting along with green building design principles and environmentally responsible construction techniques.